 Mirror, mirror on the wall, who is the shiniest cake of all?
-This one!
+Thanks to gelatin, it’s this one!

 Have you heard about our Young Chefs’ Club?
 Members get a themed (and kid-tested) box delivered each month!

 Line rimmed baking sheet with parchment paper and place cooling rack inside baking sheet.
-Place frosted layer cake on 9-inch cardboard round or flat plate and place in freezer while making glaze.
+Place frosted cake on 9-inch cardboard round and place in freezer while making glaze.

 Lining cake pans with parchment paper rounds prevents cakes from sticking and makes them easier to remove.
 Cardboard rounds help with moving frosted cakes from one place to another.
 These pictures show parchment paper, but the technique is the same for cardboard rounds.